steffest/BassoonTracker/readme.md

   - Speed settings (Effect F)
 - mute/solo tracks
 - edit pattern data and sample properties
-- import 8bit WAV, 8SVX and RAW samples
+- import 8bit WAV, 8SVX and RAW samples (as well as any other format AudioContext can read, like .mp3 and .ogg)
 - includes the historic ST-01 and ST-02 sample disks, released in 1987
-- export to .wav (and .mod)
+- export to .wav and .mod

 Missing features and bugs
  - Not much disk operations yet, you can load new modules and samples by drag-dropping them on the interface
  - The various "E" effects are not implemented yet
  - The sample editor needs fleshing out.

- - The keyboard is mapped to an AZERTY keyboard currently (mappings are defined in enum.js)
+Note: if you use an AZERTY keyboard, you can set that option in the settings to have the correct octave layout when playing notes on your computer keyboard.